seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 5. Run `bundle install` (or `bundle update`) to install the gems in the Gem file.
 6. Run `bundle exec jekyll serve` to serve your blog on your local computer.
 A link is generated that you can open in a browser to see how your site behaves.
 This is useful to see your edits locally before you publish them online.<br>
 ![local_serve](/assets/img/2021-03-14-local-serve.png "Local Serve")
 It can be shut down by `ctrl+c`.
-This first version we created is using the built-in Minima theme (you can check it in the `_config.yml` file)
+This first version we created is using the built-in Minima theme (you can check the `theme` setting in the `_config.yml` file)
 7. Commit and push your edits to the master branch.

 ### Hosting the blog on GitHub Pages

 Once your changes are in the GitHub repo, you can host your site online:
-1. Go to your repository settings and scrolling down to 'GitHub Pages', you can select the source branch to your GitHub Page.
+1. Go to your repository settings and by scrolling down to 'GitHub Pages', you can select the source branch to your GitHub Page.
 2. Select `master` and `/(root)` and save.
 3. After the page is reloaded you can scroll down again and you will find the url where your site is published:<br>
 ![repo_setting](/assets/img/2021-03-14-repo-setting.png "Repo setting")